GannettDigital/simulato/docs/_pages/best-practices.md

 },
 ```

 When declaring a property on the model as a function (as seen above), the elements object is automatically passed in by Simulato.
 The elements object has a property for each element created in the elements section, with they key of the name you created.
 Accessing that element will provide you access to the properties described above.
-When looking at the class attribute in html, it's value will be a string of all class names.
+When looking at the class attribute in HTML, it's value will be a string of all class names.
 For our example we check the string for the class we care about, evaluating to true or false accordingly.
 We can now modify our `DELETE_TEXT` action to use the `locked` property of the model.

 ```
 actions.DELETE_TEXT = {